ned1313/terraform-tuesdays/2022-03-01-MigratingStateOffTFC/README.md

 For the second question, Terraform knows which workspace is currently active by writing it to the file `.terraform/environment`.
 Terraform will create this file when you create your first non-default workspace.
 The file will have a single entry, the name of the currently active workspace.
 Running `terraform workspace select` simply changes the entry in this file.

 ## Alright!
-So let's deploy to Terraform Cloud.
+So let's deploy to Terraform Cloud

 Yes, I know this is all about migrating off Terraform Cloud, but first we have to get our data on Terraform Cloud to start with.
 The configuration I'm going to deploy has the following `terraform` configuration block: